Penn Carey Law - Logo

 ARC Justice Clinic students helped draft and file a civil rights complaint against a local school district, alleging a hostile environment for LGBTQ+ and Black students.
 Alongside the complaint, which urged the district to reform, students spoke to journalists to raise awareness of the case.

-In 2023, the Legal Defense Fund (LDF), the Abolitionist Law Center, and Kairys, Rudovsky, Messing, Feinberg & Lin LLP reached a settlement and were involved in the implementation of the Bread and Roses Community Fund’s West Philadelphia Community Fund distributing some of the proceeds to support equity, racial justice, organizing, and healing for people impacted by police violence.
+In the aftermath of a 2023 settlement between legal advocates and the City of Philadelphia over police use of force during racial justice protests, ARC Justice Clinic students were involved in the implementation of the Bread and Roses Community Fund’s West Philadelphia Community Fund, distributing some of the settlement’s proceeds to support equity, racial justice, organizing, and healing for people impacted by police violence.
+Clinic students have also been involved in follow-up efforts to ensure police transparency and accountability in West Philadelphia.

 In our general litigation clinic, students are certified by state and federal courts to provide legal representation to indigent clients in civil matters.
 In this intensive civil litigation course, students learn essential lawyering skills while promoting access to justice for all clients.
 Students are engaged in litigation on issues such as landlord-tenant, homeownership, civil forfeiture, consumer debt, wage theft, social security disability, and more, representing clients in proceedings in the Court of Common Pleas, Municipal Court, U.S. District Court, and administrative agencies.